|Back to Main Print This Page Email to a Friend|

 When You Were in the Hospital

-Your doctor probably injected medicine into the area around your eye so you did not feel any pain during surgery.
+Numbing medicine was injected into the area around your eye so you did not feel any pain during surgery.
 You may have taken a sedative to help you relax.

 What to Expect at Home